shipatlas/ecs-toolkit/README.md

 As part of the deployment process, it:

-* Registers a new task definition with a new image.
+* Registers a new task definition with a new image cloning all the concurrent configuration from the old one to the new one.
 * Runs new tasks and update services with the new task definition.
 * Runs the tasks and services asynchronously for faster deployments.
 * Watches a service until it's stable or a task until it's stopped.